mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ```

 So, we can see with this *await* operator, we can write asynchronous code that looks like synchronous code.
 This is much easier to read and understand than *Callbacks* or even *Promises*.
 We don't have to go through a chain of calls to the *then* method.
 So this is *await*.
 But where is *async*.
 Well, whenever you use the *await* operator in the function, you need to decorate that function with the *async* modifier.
 In this particular example, we have written this line *const user = await getUser(1);* in *promise.js* outside of the function.
 Now, this is the requirement by JavaScrpt engines that whenever yuo use *await*, you should have a function that is decorated with *async*, and you will find out why in a second.

+So, I'm going to define a function in our *async & await* code, let's call it *displayCommits*, because eventually after all these asynchronous operations, we're displaying the commits for this user.
+So, we're going to move all the *async & await* codes into the *displayCommits* function.